Wally Wood

-He wrote, drew, and self-published two of the three graphic novels of his magnum opus, The Wizard King trilogy, about Odkin son of Odkin before his death by suicide.
+He wrote, drew, and self-published two of the three graphic novels of his magnum opus, The Wizard King trilogy, about Odkin son of Odkin before his (Wood’s) death by suicide.

-Much of his early professional artwork is signed Wallace Wood; some people call him Wally Wood, a name he claimed to dislike.
+Much of his early professional artwork is signed Wallace Wood; some people call him Wally Wood, a name he disliked.
 Within the comics community, he was also known as Woody, a name he sometimes used as a signature.

 In addition to Wood's hundreds of comic book pages, he illustrated for books and magazines while also working in a variety of other areas – advertising; packaging and product illustrations; gag cartoons; record album covers; posters; syndicated comic strips; and trading cards, including work on Topps's landmark Mars Attacks set.

 EC publisher William Gaines once stated, "Wally may have been our most troubled artist ...
 I'm not suggesting any connection, but he may have been our most brilliant".

 He was the inaugural inductee into the comic book industry's Jack Kirby Hall of Fame in 1989, and was inducted into the Will Eisner Comic Book Hall of Fame in 1992.